vuestorefront/payment-template/README.md

 Project will be generated in the `<PAYMENT_TAG>-<ECOMMERCE_TAG>-integration` directory.

 After generating, check your package name - by default it equals `@vsf-enterprise/<PAYMENT_TAG>-<ECOMMERCE_TAG>`.
-In terms of dependencies, the tool assumes eCommerce integration you are using is also from `@vsf-enterprise` scope.
-Updat names of packages if you need to.
-Organization option (?)
+In terms of dependencies, the tool assumes eCommerce integration you are using is also inside `@vsf-enterprise` scope.
+Update names of packages if you need to.